 But what about prospectively?
 Can we say anything at all about the literary fashions of the next generation, on the basis of what we have discovered already about the linguistic fashions of the present one?
 Given the speed at which language is currently changing, and the detailed studies of variety currently being made, it might be possible to use our available knowledge to generate hypotheses about the future of literary language.
 In particular, we might begin to speculate about how specific changes in the repertoire of varieties which form the everyday awareness of a community might begin to affect a contemporary author.
-An early development, one imagines, would be to see a wider range of variety features and allusions in an author's work, as he (a) builds on his own broader linguistic experience, and (b) realises that his readership will intuitively recognise variety references as they are introduced.
+An early development, one imagines, would be to see a wider range of variety features and illustrations in authors' work, as they (a) build on their own broader linguistic experience, and (b) realise that their readership will intuitively recognise variety references as they are introduced.
 To take the example of parliamentary language, referred to above: is it likely that a British author ten years ago would have written a line such as "When the Home Secretary arrived in the hall, he was greeted with a growl of discontent that made him feel quite at home"?
-Possible, of course but likely?
+Possible, of course

+- but likely?
 Given the limited awareness of the context to which the allusion refers, I would think not.
 By contrast, this would make good sense to a contemporary British audience.
-Or again, what chance of clear interpretation would regional voice description have had a generation or two ago?
-Would a description such as "He spoke in the flat, mocking tones that always reminded her of a Mersey ferry" have made any sense?
+Or again, what chance of clear interpretation would regional voice descriptions have had a generation or two ago?
+Would a description such as "He spoke in the flat, mocking tones that always reminded her of a Mersey ferry" have made much sense?
 In Britain, since the Beatles, and a host of radio and television plays which have focussed on the Liverpool area, the description would have an immediacy of recognition that must have been lacking before.
+Or, to take a poetic example, much of Our Father, a poem about the opening words of the Lord's Prayer, by Michael Christopher, is motivated by the implications of contemporary sexist language, and the inadequacy of the word 'father'.
+At one point he cites some alternatives: